danvk/dygraphs/README.md

     npm install dygraphs

+**Do not install from the repository!** Always use a tarball install, which contains the prebuilt files; `npm` does not handle building the code on install from github.

 You'll find pre-built JS & CSS files in `node_modules/dygraphs/dist`.
 If you're using a module bundler like browserify or webpack, you can import dygraphs: